kvarak/dnd/docs/_Classes/professional.md

 </div>

 ### Candle Casting
-Starting at 1st level when you select this Field of expertise, you can cast your spells through the lighting of an arcane candle.
+When you select this Field of expertise, you can cast your spells through the lighting of an arcane candle.
 You can convert any number of nonmagical candles into arcane candles for no cost over a long rest by providing a mix of material components from a material component pouch when you create them.

 Whenever you cast a spell that has a somatic and/or a material component without a gp cost, you can replace those components by lighting a candle instead.
 Doing so ties the spell's power to the candle.
 If the spell has a duration of instantaneous, it burns the candle to its base in a matter of seconds, as the spell's power is released.
 If the spell requires your concentration, you automatically succeed ability checks you make to maintain the concentration, but the spell ends if the candle's flame is extinguished (such is by high winds or a splash of water), as if you lost concentration on the spell.

 ### Everburning Candles
-At 3rd level, when you light a nonmagical candle, it burns twice as brightly, casting bright light in a 10-foot radius and dim light for an additional 10 feet.
+When you light a nonmagical candle, it burns twice as brightly, casting bright light in a 10 ft radius and dim light for an additional 10 ft.
 Additionally, the candle does not produce heat, consume oxygen, or burn down.
 You can magically quench or smother the candle's flame as an ***action***.

 Starting at 6th level, when you light an everburning candle, you can choose for the light to only be visible only to yourself and creatures you choose.

 ### Torchling
-Starting at 6th level, whenever you cast a spell which deals fire damage or radiant damage, or creates light in an area, you can use your ***bonus action*** to conjure a torchling to your side.
+Whenever you cast a spell which deals fire damage or radiant damage, or creates light in an area, you can use your ***bonus action*** to conjure a torchling to your side.
 The torchling is friendly to you and your companions, and acts on your turn.
 It obeys any verbal commands that you issue (no action required).

 The torchling lasts until it is reduced to 0 hit points, until the spell ends or after a number of rounds equal to the level of the spell cast, whichever is longer.
 At the end of this duration, the torchling explodes, as per its Death Burst trait.
 You can only have one torchling at a time.

 ### Unfettered Candle
-Starting at 9th level, you can create arcane candles containing a portion of your own magic.
+You can create arcane candles containing a portion of your own magic.
 When you prepare spells following a long rest, you can create arcane candles of any spell of 5th level or lower you have prepared, expending spell slots and spell components as if you cast the spell normally.

 Any creature with an Intelligence of 10 or higher that lights this candle can cast the spell contained within it, using your spell attack roll and saving throw DC, as appropriate.
 Casting the spell by lighting the candle requires the spell’s normal casting time.
 Once the spell is cast, the candle burns to its base and can no longer be lit.
 If the casting is interrupted, the candle is lost.

 You can create a number of candles equal to your Wisdom modifier, and all unused candles become mundane candles when you finish a long rest.

 ### Invocation
-Starting at 13th level, when you finish a long rest, you can create a lesser candle of invocation.
+During a long rest you can create a lesser candle of invocation.
 You choose the candle's alignment when you create it.
 The candle's magic is activated when you light the candle, which requires an action.
 The candle is destroyed when it is snuffed, or after it burns for 1 minute.

-While lit, the candle sheds dim light in a 30-foot radius.
+While lit, the candle sheds dim light in a 30 ft radius.
 Any creature within that light whose alignment matches that of the candle makes attack rolls, saving throws, and ability checks with disadvantage.

 The candle becomes a nonmagical candle after 24 hours.

 ### Pure Beacon
-When you reach 17th level, the light of your candles reveals even treacherous magic for what it really is.
+The light of your candles reveals even treacherous magic for what it really is.
 While holding a candle the light from that source reveals things as follows:
 - Magical darkness is illuminated as though it were normal darkness.
 - Invisible creatures or objects are revealed with a warm, glowing outline.
 - Visual illusions within the light are immediately seen as such.
 If the illusion involves a saving throw, all creatures that can see it while it is in the light automatically succeed.